-Few games allow you to not only customize your spells on the fly the way Fictorum does, and fewer still bundle that flexibility with deeply destructible environments.
-While many games start magic at 1 and let you go up to 11, in Fictorum you are already at 6, and quickly go up from there and you figure out how things work.
-Turns out, for all the flexibility: it’s not hard to grasp at all!
+Few games allow you to customize your spells on the fly the way Fictorum does, and fewer still bundle that flexibility with deeply destructible environments.
+While many games start magic at 1 and let you crank that up to 11, in Fictorum you are already at 6, and quickly go up from there as you figure out how things work.
+As it turns out, for all the flexibility, it’s not hard to grasp at all!

-The secret ingredient are the runes you can use to customize spells you discover.
+The secret ingredient are the runes which you can use to customize the spells you discover.
 They come with a whole variety of effects, and each spell can handle up to three, with possible type limitations.
-As you cast, you enter a sort of Tactical/Magical Pause where you can decide how much influence each rune has over the spell’s behavior.
-It’s flid, spectacular, and needs less math than Lichdom.
+As you cast, you enter a sort of a Tactical/Magical Pause where you can decide how much influence each rune has over the spell’s behavior.
+It’s spectacular and needs less math than Lichdom.

 A Noita one bites the pixie dust

-In Noita you play as a witch let loose on an environment composed of pixels fully simulated in the game’s physics engine.
+In Noita you play as a witch let loose on an environment composed of pixels fully simulated through the game’s physics engine.
 Wood and vines burn, stone crumbles and falls, water flows and pools the way you would expect.
-Which is important, because the main gameplay of Noita is based on interacting with said environment using a vast array of premade and custom spells.
+This is important, because the gameplay of Noita is based on interacting with the said environment using a vast array of premade and custom spells.